• WORKS

 A huge thank you to Robert Herguth for caring enough to share.

-"When it Rains it Pours" - Behind the Scenes by Eric Lee
+"When it Rains it Pours" - Behind the Scenes

 I was chosen by Lakeview Roscoe Village Chamber of Commerce for a yearly commission to paint 8 pieces under the Brown line stop on Southport.
 I thought seeing a series of superheroes crying could be a powerful visual for a grouping of large public canvases all lined up together.